Zymat-dk/ZymatDocs/docs/math_api/trigonometry.md

 ```

 Most of these are pretty self-explanatory.
 It is important that _exactly_ three of these are present.
-The final key is `use_obtuse_solution`, and does not count as one of the three keys, it is required when a triangle of the types `AAS` or `ASS` are being input.
+The final key is `use_obtuse_solution`, and does not count as one of the three keys, it is used when a triangle of the types `AAS` or `ASS` are being input.
 That is because these forms of input can create two different triangles.
 By default the API will return the acute version, unless the `use_obtuse_solution` key is set to `True`.